DTS-Product/MLOps-DiabetesPrediction/readme.md

 This is a MLOps project to predict Diabetes (0 indicating negative & 1 indicating posotive) from a set of parameters like Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function & Age.<br />
 The final app is being deployed to Heroku.
 Data pipelining and versioning is done using open-source tool, DVC.
 The CICD pipeline is set up using Github Workflows Action.<br/>

-Find the deployed webapp in https://diabetes-prediction-app-mlops.herokuapp.com// <br />

 ### Dataset Context
 Dataset can be downloaded from https://www.kaggle.com/uciml/pima-indians-diabetes-database